achevez/Api-Framework/README.md

 # Api-Framework
 Test API framework playground

-This is a playground API test framework built with Postman.
+This is a playground API test framework built with Postman for the Woocommerce RestAPI that supports the testing-playground project.
-It contains a Postman collection and environment meant to be run in Newman.
+It contains a Postman collection meant to be executed in Newman.

 ## Prerequisites:
-* NPM.
+* NPM (Node Package Manager).
 * Newman (command line Collection Runner for Postman).
-* htmlextra (reporter).
+* testing-playground app deployed (for additional information, visit: https://github.com/antonyfuentes/testing-playground).

 ## Instructions to execute:
 1. Clone the repository and open a terminal.